Penang holds an important place in Malaysia’s past, present and future

 Malaysian artists Louise Low, Tang Yeok Khang and Louis Gan, together with Thai artist Natthapon Muangkliang and Lithuanian artist Ernest Zacharevic, all had a hand in putting slices of real and surreal life on the walls of George Town’s old neighbourhoods.
-These murals are great for photo ops.
-The murals can be found at Lebuh Armenian, Lebuh Muntri, Lebuh Ah Quee, Gat Lebuh Chulia and Love Lane.
+These murals, great for photo ops, can be found at Lebuh Armenian, Lebuh Muntri, Lebuh Ah Quee, Gat Lebuh Chulia and Love Lane.

 On the house